martin-henz/martin-henz/_posts/2022-04-17-ece-in-stages.md

             operands = pair(undefined, operands);
 	} else ...
 ```
+The value `undefined` is pushed on the operand stack as the value of
+the constant declaration that gave rise to the assign instruction.

 As the other instructions, assign instructions are tagged lists.
 ``` js
 function make_assign_instruction(symbol) {